Key Takeaways

 You aren’t required to ask permission from your attorney to get pre-settlement funding.
 Attorneys do not have the authority to stop their plaintiffs from receiving litigation advances.

-That being said, it’s wise to ask your attorney’s advice on anything pertaining to your legal case — including the decision to seek a litigation advance.
-The settlement funding company will likely contact your attorney before approving you for the advance, so whether or not you discuss it with your attorney, they will know you’re seeking pre-settlement funding.
+The settlement funding company will likely contact your attorney before approving you for the advance, so your attorney may know you’re seeking pre-settlement funding whether or not you discuss it with them.

-How Does Pre-Settlement Funding Work?
+How Pre-Settlement Funding Works

-Pros and Cons of Pre-Settlement Funding
+Pros and Cons for the Plaintiff

 Pre-settlement funding can help people who aren’t able to make ends meet cover their living expenses while they await the results of a lawsuit.
 But there are significant drawbacks to litigation advances that may overshadow the benefits for some people.
+It’s important to fully consider the pros and cons of pre-settlement funding before moving forward.

 Pros